gorsuch/sensord.sh/Readme.md

 app=sensord location=dev measure=sensor.dev.19b8b5836ff2705559dcfb12d3694bcab42ad9e5.availability value=100 timestamp=1356808274
 ```

 `sites.txt` consists of urls, one per line.
-In the output, all urls are run through `sha1sum` first so we have unique metric names.
+In the output, all urls are run through `sha1sum` first so we have unique names for measurement.